 Hyperlipidemia belongs to the traditional CM disease classification "phlegm turbidity", for which there are essentially two causes.
 The first is termed "external", and is due to irregular dietary habits (such as over-eating, eating at irregular times, or skipping meals), and excessive consumption of sweets, fatty foods, and/or alcohol, all of which can damage the Spleen and cause obstruction of the Spleen mechanism.
 The second is termed "internal", and is due to dysfunction of the internal organs, insufficiency of Triple-Burner qi transformation, or dysfunction of Spleen circulation/transportation leading to an inability of the body to transform fats and descend turbidity.
-This results in the accumulation of fats, phlegm, turbidity, and stagnant blood in the blood vessels with subsequent obstruction of the blood vessels.
-Regardless of the cause, internal or external, both can lead to obstruction of Spleen transportation and transformation, the formation, accumulation, and stagnation of dampness, and the development of dyslipidemia.
+This results in the accumulation of fats, phlegm, turbidity, and stagnant blood in the blood vessels with subsequent obstruction of Spleen transportation and transformation, the formation, accumulation, and stagnation of dampness, and the development of dyslipidemia.